Can You Have a Side Job While Working in Disability Employment? 8 Recommended Side Jobs!

 4-7.
 Data Entry and Transcription

-Data entry involves entering data according to a format, and transcription involves listening to and typing out content from meetings or interviews.
+Data entry involves entering data according to a format, while transcription involves listening to and typing out spoken content from meetings or interviews.

-Anyone who can type on a computer can do these tasks, making them easy side jobs for beginners.
+Anyone who can type on a computer can do these tasks, making them accessible even for beginners.

 As long as you meet the deadline, you can work at your own pace, but be careful of typos and conversion errors.